rach-db/Python_email_automation/README.md

 ## ⚠️ Disclaimer
 This project is for **educational and ethical cybersecurity research only**.
 Unauthorized email tracking or misuse of this script is strictly prohibited.

-# 📧 Email Sender Script

-# Email Tracking Script with Canary Tokens
+# 📧 Email Tracking Script with Canary Tokens

 ## 📌 Overview
 This Python script automates email sending using **Mailjet API** and **Canary Tokens** to track when recipients interact with the email.
 It is designed for **cybersecurity awareness, phishing simulation, and security research**.